 A closer look at 10 nonprofits we are supporting this year who are making a huge impact

-We’re celebrating our 10th anniversary with something that we’re calling a 10×100 Campaign.
-We wanted to give back to the world that has given so much to us, so we’re donating $100, each, to 10 nonprofits throughout the year.
-This month, we’re giving $100 to the San Diego Humane Society, and sharing this Q&A with SDHS’s President & CEO Gary Weitzman.
+We’ve been marking our 10-year anniversary with something that we’re calling a 10×100 Campaign.
+We wanted to give something back to the world that has given so much to us, so we’ve decided to donate $100, each, to 10 nonprofits throughout the year.
+This month, we’re giving $100 to TERI, Campus of Life, and sharing this Q&A with TERI’s CEO Cheryl Kilmer.

-When was the San Diego Humane Society founded and how does it fulfill its mission?
+When was TERI, Campus of Life founded and how does it fulfill its mission?

-What is the easiest way for donors to make a contribution to the San Diego Humane Society?
+What is the easiest way for donors to make a contribution to TERI, Campus of Life?

 TERI is grateful for the philanthropic support required to bring the best of services to the community.
 Easiest way to give is via our website.
 We also have a team in place to assist with donors’ tax and estate strategies, including Donor Advised Funds, charitable trusts, LLC’s, and planned giving.
 To find ways you can get involved, please visit www.teriinc.org or email firstname.lastname@example.org.